-Our school takes reasonable steps to protect information from misuse and loss, and from unauthorised access, modification and disclosure.
-Our school stores all paper and electronic records securely, consistent with the Department’s records management policy and information security standards.
-All school records are disposed of, or transferred to the State Archives (Public Record Office Victoria), as required by the relevant Public Record Office Victoria record Retention and Disposal Authorities.
+Victorian government schools take reasonable steps to protect information from misuse and loss, and from unauthorised access, modification and disclosure.
+They store all paper and electronic records securely, consistent with the Department’s records management policy and information security standards.
+All school records are formally disposed of, or transferred to the State Archives (Public Record Office Victoria), as required by the relevant Public Record Office Victoria record Retention and Disposal Authorities.
 Refer to the

 Updating your information

-We endeavour to ensure that information about students, their families and staff is accurate, complete and up to date.
-To update your information, please contact our school’s general office when information you have provided to them has changed.
+It is important that the information we hold about students, families and staff is accurate, complete and up to date.
+Please contact your school’s general office when information you have provided to them has changed.

 Information for parents